 The jury included Thomas Quasthoff (chair), Brigitte Fassbaender, John Gilhooly, Helga Machreich-Unterzaucher, Dominique Meyer, Charles Spencer and Richard Stokes.

-For the 2013 competition, a total of 30 songs had to be prepared - by the following composers: Claude Debussy, Gustav Mahler, Maurice Ravel, Richard Strauss.
+For the 2013 competition, a total of 30 songs were to be prepared - by the following composers: Claude Debussy, Gustav Mahler, Maurice Ravel, Richard Strauss.
 At least three songs had to be prepared by each of these four composers.

 The jury included Thomas Quasthoff (chair), Annette Dasch, Brigitte Fassbaender, Robert Gambill, John Gilhooly, Charles Spencer and Eva Wagner-Pasquier.